unrealwork/atsd-use-cases/USMortality/README.md

 database management and data manipulation.
 SQL is used to query, insert, update, and modify data.
 Initially developed by IBM in the 1970's and released by Oracle Corporation in 1979, SQL allows you to maneuver through large amounts of data and specify exactly the information you are looking for.

-Let us begin by walking through some SQL examples for examining our dataset.
 Looking at an output for an individual city or even all of the cities combined, it is relatively easy to recognize the general trend of deaths in the U.S. over time.
 However, in many instances, since there is so much information, it is difficult to tell what the number of deaths was for a certain period.
 Additionally, this dataset only provides us with the total number of deaths.
 With a few commands using ATSD's SQL query capabilities we will be able to calculate mortality statistics for this dataset.

 ### SQL Example 1 - Pneumonia and Influenza Deaths in Boston
 ------------------------------------------------------------

-Let us begin by running through a simple query looking at pneumonia and influenza deaths in Boston, Massachusetts.
-An output for this configuration is shown below.
+Let us begin by running through a query looking at pneumonia and influenza deaths in Boston, Massachusetts.
+An output from Chart Lab for this configuration is shown below.

 ![Figure 36](Images/Figure36.png)